 Need to have a sort through you current wardrobe before you can even think about switching to a fitted one?
 Check out these tips for tidying clothes.

-4. Don't forget under eaves storage opportunities in loft bedrooms
+4. Don't forget under eaves for bedroom storage

 Drawers or cupboards will work well but take the slope of the roof into account.
 You can actually use this slope to your advantage – high heels are the perfect item to store in that awkward prism of space at the top of the eaves.